 Clabbered milk can be considered a type of yogurt.

-This will work in a pinch but it is not even remotely close to true soured milk.
+This will work in a pinch but it is not even remotely close to true sour milk.

-However, if you need some RIGHT NOW for a baking project — add 1 tablespoon of plain vinegar or lemon juice per 1 cup of milk and after letting that sit for 5-10 minutes you will have a facsimile that would work decently enough in something like Traditional Irish Soda Bread.
+However, if you need some RIGHT NOW for a baking project — add 1 teaspoon of plain vinegar or lemon juice per 1 cup of milk and after letting that sit for 5-10 minutes you will have a facsimile that would work decently enough when needed.

-You can use pasteurized or raw milk for this technique, but again, this is not true soured milk and I recommend trying out the real stuff.
+You can use pasteurized or raw milk for this technique.

 There are many uses for soured milk.
 Here are just a few.

 - Drink it on its own.
-Why buy expensive probiotic supplements if you have access to nourishing raw milk?
+Why buy expensive probiotic supplements if you have access to nourishing sour milk?
 It's teeming with beneficial gut bacteria.